trungpq2711/CustomerStatus/README.md

 # extensions-customer-status
-    This module use allow customer update status show on Frontend
+    This module has the function to allow the customer to modify the status from the frontend side

 ## Installation
     Go to root folder and run command